614 653-8111 Sharhartnett@aol.com

 What is Craniosacral Therapy?
 Sharon Hartnett CST in Columbus, Ohio

--When I tell people I specialize in Craniosacral Therapy, they often ask me to describe what it is.
+When I tell people I specialize in Craniosacral Therapy, they often ask me to describe what it is.
 While Craniosacral Therapy has been around for a while, it is just now coming more into the forefront as being known as an effective integrative health approach.
 So in order to bring even more clarity to this field of healing, I want to present this short blog entry.
 If you have any further questions, please feel free to contact me, Sharon Hartnett, LMT, for a free 15 minute phone consultation

 Craniosacral Therapy is a light touch type of bodywork that enhances the functioning of the whole body by working primarily with the Cerebrospinal fluid around the nervous system.
 This is done with palpation from the feet all the way to the head.
 The name “Craniosacral Therapy” can be misleading because while the main focus is on listening at the cranium and the sacral area, this gentle manual therapy may be approached from anywhere on the body.
 During a session, a client remains fully clothed and lies down on the table for about an hour.
 The therapist will follow listening stations and help the body find its own healing course.
 Craniosacral Therapy’s relaxing and balancing effects may be felt physically, emotionally and spiritually throughout the session and afterwards.